jotorren/microservices-transactions-tcc/README.md

 }
 ```

-[10] When using the Kafka-based implementation of  `CompositeTransactionManager`, the `EntityCommand` object is serialized to a `JSON` string before storing it in the appropriate topic.
+[10] With the Kafka-based implementation of  `CompositeTransactionManager`, the `EntityCommand` object is serialized to a `JSON` string prior to storing it in a topic.

 ------